Gigagdo/Gigagdo/README.md

 Immense Animal love.
 Otherwise, you will get frustrated very quickly.
 In the next section.
-According to the exhibition will be held.
+The exhibition will be held.
 Before the charity program.
 Each person.
 When bringing a pet here, they will bring an item they consider valuable to donate to the Organizing Committee.